 - 1 avocado, pitted and diced (optional)

 - 2 Tbsp pickled jalapeños, sliced (optional)

-- Skillet Nachos: Preheat the oven to 400 degrees.
-In a large (I use a 10 inch) cast iron skillet layer one half of the tortilla chips with the shredded chicken, beans, and cheese.
+Preheat the oven to 400 degrees.
+In a 10 inch cast iron skillet layer one half of the tortilla chips with the shredded chicken, beans, and cheese.
 Repeat.

-- Remove pan from the oven and drizzle with the lime crema, sprinkle with cilantro, scallions, tomatoes, avocado and jalapeños
+Remove pan from the oven and drizzle with the lime crema, sprinkle with cilantro, scallions, tomatoes, avocado and jalapeños.
+Serve hot.

 Definitely the quintessential bar snack this time of year!
 (Or as apres ski, we may go once or twice more, snowing as we speak…) Or any time really.
 I love the tri-color chips (one of them matches your nail polish:) Chicken must be so tasty and moist..

 Yes!
 Load them up with both flavor and substance, just as shown.
 Y mas Cerveza!

 Agreed!
 Perfect for the month of May or after working up an appetite.
 Snowing??
 At least you’re making the most of it by hitting the slopes a couple more times.
 I made the chicken again over the weekend for tacos…just in case you have some leftover.

 Oh my, how did this nacho meal slip by me?
 And the lime crema?
 Love the bean chicken combo.
 One day, when you come to LA, Tessa and I are going to taco you out!